eco-stake/restake/README.md

 ## Become an operator

-Becoming an operator is extremely easy.
-You need to do three things:
+Becoming an operator is pretty easy, the overall process is as follows:

+1. Setup your bot wallet
+2. Setup the autostaking script
+3. Setup a cron or timer to run the script on a schedule
+4. Submit your operator to Validator Registry

 ### Setup a hot wallet